cryostatio/cryostat-legacy/HTTP_API.md

 * #### `TargetCredentialsPostHandler`

     ##### synopsis
     Creates stored credentials for a given target.
-These are used for automated rules processing - if a Target JVM requires JMX authentication, Cryostat will use stored credentials when attempting to open JMX connections to the target.
+When an API request is made that requires Cryostat to connect to a JVM target with JMX authentication enabled, the credentials stored using this endpoint will be used.

     ##### request
     `POST /api/v2/targets/:targetId/credentials`